robert113289/Log-Collector/README.md

 5. **Run the Application**:
     - In IntelliJ IDEA, navigate to the `LogCollectorApplication` class.
     - Right-click and select `Run 'LogCollectorApplication'`.
+   - Common Troubleshooting Steps:
+       - If you encounter any issues, try running the application from the terminal using the following command:
+         ```sh
+         ./gradlew bootRun
+         ```
+       - Make sure the var/log folder exists in the root directory.
+If not, create it manually.

 6. **Access the Web Interface**:
     - I've added a simple web interface to interact with the API in order to demo its capabilities, but it is not